aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide.md

 If you are currently using any of these tag overrides when tagging your instances, webhook validation will now fail.
 * `v0.28.0` introduces the Machine CustomResource into the `karpenter.sh` API Group.
 Karpenter now orchestrates its CloudProvider capacity through these in-cluster Machine CustomResources.
 When performing a scheduling decision, Karpenter will create a Machine, resulting in launching CloudProvider capacity.
 The kubelet running on the new capacity will then register the node to the cluster shortly after launch.
   * Karpenter will hydrate Machines on startup for existing capacity managed by Karpenter into the cluster.
 Existing capacity launched by an older version of Karpenter is discovered by finding CloudProvider capacity with the `karpenter.sh/provisioner-name` tag or the `karpenter.sh/provisioner-name` label on nodes.

+{{% alert title="Warning" color="warning" %}}
+Karpenter creates a mapping between CloudProvider machines and CustomResources in the cluster for capacity tracking.
+To ensure this mapping is consistent, Karpenter utilizes the following tag keys:

+* `karpenter.sh/managed-by`
+* `karpenter.sh/provisioner-name`
+* `kubernetes.io/cluster/${CLUSTER_NAME}`

+Because Karpenter takes this dependency, any user that has the ability to Create/Delete these tags on CloudProvider machines will have the ability to orchestrate Karpenter to Create/Delete CloudProvider machines as a side effect.
+We recommend that you [enforce tag-based IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) on these tags against any EC2 instance resource (`i-*`) for any users that might have [CreateTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateTags.html)/[DeleteTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DeleteTags.html) permissions but should not have [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html)/[TerminateInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) permissions.
+{{% /alert %}}

 {{% alert title="Rolling Back" color="warning" %}}
 If, after upgrading to `v0.28.0+`, a rollback to an older version of Karpenter needs to be performed, Karpenter will continue to function normally, though you will still have the Machine CustomResources on your cluster.
 You will need to manually delete the Machines and patch out the finalizers to fully complete the rollback.